daaronr/micro-giving-pub/be2024/handout_bothmodules.md

 # Lecture2:  Utility and Choice [NS Chapter 2; 2 hours]

-\textcolor{grey}{We now consider the very very fundamental building blocks behind the (in)famous "neoclassical economics model."
+\textcolor{gray}{We now consider the very very fundamental building blocks behind the (in)famous "neoclassical economics model."
 Accept these"axioms" nearly everything flows from it!}

 ## Some motivation for these abstract ideas